by Clive Couldwell

 Many doctors used outmoded types of surgery for hernias, hand over this complicated operation to inexperienced juniors or experiment with new, untried techniques.

 The statistics are worrying.
 It’s four times more dangerous to have a hernia operation than to go without one if you’re over 65, according to the Harvard School of Public Health (New Eng J of Med, 6 December 1973).
-Death rates vary 14 fold between health districts, and up to 20 per cent of operations have to be repeated within five years.
-To make matters worse, this recurrence rate rises to 30 per cent following a second operation and by as much as 50 per cent after the third.
+Death rates vary 14 fold between health districts, and up to 20 percent of operations have to be repeated within five years.
+To make matters worse, this recurrence rate rises to 30 percent following a second operation and by as much as 50 percent after the third.

 In the UK, many patients are stuck on long NHS waiting lists.
 When it’s their turn for the knife, the quality of surgical skill required is described as, as best, “variable”, partly because the techniques used to perform the hernia repair vary.
+This is also the case in other parts of the world, such as in Canada with firms similar to the Activa Clinics handling these in a structured, but varying, manner.

 Perhaps surprisingly for such a common operation, a good hernia repair is as difficult to perform as complex cancer surgery, so you might think it demands and receives the skills of an experienced surgeon.
 Not so.